Hey, baby! It’s lockdown

 Access to outdoors

 Dr Pamela Douglas is a GP and Medical Director of Possums & Co. www.possumsonline.com, a charity that educates health professionals in the evidence-based Neuroprotective Developmental Care (NDC) or Possums programs, including the Possums Baby and Toddler Sleep Program.
+(This program is now available inside Milk & Moon, our exciting new home for parents.
+Milk & Moon membership includes everything in the Possums Baby and Toddler Sleep Program, the Gestalt Breastfeeding Program, and the Parent Hub, plus many additional resources.
+We are no longer selling these products separately, but as an all-in-one plus much more membership through Milk & Moon.)
 If you wish, you can refer to or upskill to become an NDC-accredited practitioner.
 There are lots of free videos and other resources for parents with babies here, and online parent peer support is available for a nominal fee.
 Pam is an Associate Professor Adjunct with the School of Nursing and Midwifery, Griffith University, and senior lecturer with the primary care clinical unit, The University of Queensland.
 She is author of The Discontented Little Baby Book: all you need to know about feeds, sleep and crying.

 1. Hessami K, Romanelli C, Chiurazzi M, Cozzolino M. covid-19 pandemic and maternal mental health: a systematic review and meta-analysis.
 The Journal of Maternal-Fetal & Neonatal Medicine.
 2020:doi:10.1080/14767058.14762020.11843155.